 Find Cheap Homeowners Insurance Quotes in Your Area

-In most cases, your homeowners insurance extends 10% of its main dwelling coverage to other structures on your property such as detached garages and fences.
+In most cases, your homeowners insurance extends 10% of its main dwelling coverage to other structures on your property, such as detached garages and fences.
 Your policy defines the protections these structures receive as Coverage B, while your main residence is protected by Coverage A.

-Coverage A and B work similarly.
+Coverages A and B work similarly.
 For example, your shed is still guarded against damage from windstorms.
 Since your other structures coverage is an extension of your dwelling coverage, the same exclusions also apply.
 However, Coverage B has certain rules for other types of structures it excludes.

-What structures are protected by the Coverage B section of homeowners insurance?
+Which structures are protected by the Coverage B section of homeowners insurance?

 Coverage B protects most structures on your property, whether they are either completely separate from your residence or connected to it by piping or electrical wiring.

-Examples of protected other structures sometimes covered by your homeowners insurance:
+Examples of protected other structures sometimes covered by your homeowners insurance

 - Detached garages